Welcome to today’s post.

 Since Visual Studio 2017, the SSDT tool can be downloaded as part of the Visual Studio Installer Workload.

-If you are using Visual Studio 2017, there is a standalone installer for SSDT, and it is at this link:
+If you are using Visual Studio 2017, there is a standalone installer for SSDT for Visual Studio 2017.

 Once these tools are installed, you can commence development of full-stack web applications using a front-end scripting tool and backend tools.
 My tools of choice for the backend are Microsoft centered as I have used them for almost all my career.